sy9612/TIL-1/AWS/Serverless/Serverless.md

 ### 7. HTML로 접근 시 CORS 에러

-Access to fetch at 'https://92ziazl1wi.execute-api.ap-northeast-2.amazonaws.com/2020-10-22/board' from origin 'null' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+:warning: Access to fetch at 'https://92ziazl1wi.execute-api.ap-northeast-2.amazonaws.com/2020-10-22/board' from origin 'null' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.

 ```js
  callback(null, {